 - If the temperature or temperature difference within the mass concrete placement exceeds the limits of this specification, corrective action shall be taken by the Contractor.
 Immediate steps shall be taken to bring the concrete element back into compliance with temperature requirements, as feasible and as recommended by the TC Engineer.
 Future placement of mass concrete shall be suspended, and a revised TCP shall be submitted to the Engineer for approval.
 Do not resume placement of mass concrete without written approval from the Engineer. - 2.
 Following completion of thermal control for any mass concrete element that exceeds specification limits for maximum temperature or temperature difference, an investigation plan shall be developed and implemented by the Contractor and TC Engineer, subject to the Engineer's approval.
-The investigation plan shall assess whether the non-compliant temperature or temperature difference may have impacted the structural integrity or durability of the mass concrete element. - 3.
-A corrective action plan shall be proposed by the Contractor and TC Engineer, based on the results of the investigation.
+The investigation plan shall assess whether the non-compliant temperature or temperature difference may have impacted the structural integrity or durability of the mass concrete element.

+3. A corrective action plan shall be proposed by the Contractor and TC Engineer, based on the results of the investigation.
 Final determination of corrective actions shall be by the Engineer which may include, but shall not be limited to price adjustment, epoxy injection of cracks, a combination of both, or removal of the non-complying concrete.
 The cost of investigation and corrective action shall be borne by the Contractor.
 No compensation of time or expense will be granted by the Contracting Authority for investigation or correction of non-compliant mass concrete elements.

-150577.04 METHOD OF MEASUREMENT.
+15077.04 METHOD OF MEASUREMENT.

-Measurement of discretionary temperature sensors shall be by count for each installed, for sensors placed at the direction of the Engineer in accordance with Article SP-150577.03, B, 5, c.
+- A. Protection of mass concrete shall be included in the contract unit price for Structural Concrete. - B. Measurement of discretionary temperature sensors shall be by count for each installed, for sensors placed at the direction of the Engineer in accordance with Article DS-15077,03, B, 5, c.
 Other temperature sensors will not be measured for payment.

-150577.05 BASIS OF PAYMENT.
+15077.05 BASIS OF PAYMENT.

 - A. Article 2403.05, A, 4 of the Standard Specifications shall not apply to mass concrete.
-Protection of mass concrete shall be included in the contract unit price for Structural Concrete. - B. Costs for complying with this specification shall be considered incidental to the contract unit price for structural concrete, with the exception of discretionary temperature sensors.
-For discretionary temperature sensors placed at the direction of the Engineer in accordance with Article SP-150577.03, B, 5, c, payment will be a price of \$500 each per sensor.
+Protection of mass concrete shall be included in the contract unit price for Structural Concrete. - B. For discretionary temperature sensors placed at the direction of the Engineer in accordance with Article DS-15077,03, B, 5, c, payment will be a price of \$500 each per sensor.
 Payment is full compensation for all labor, material and equipment for placement and operation of the sensor, and processing and reporting of the sensor data.